The Best Walking Shoes That Are Actually Comfortable

 Supportive, well-made and comfortable walking shoes or sneakers can make all the difference in how many miles you put in without foot pain.
 We have all been there: Your “dogs start barking” and your toes cramp, you have aching pain in the soles of your feet or shooting pains through your arch or heel, or plantar fasciitis decides to kick in the second you wake up.

-We rounded up some of the best walking shoes that also happen to be sleek and stylish -- meaning you can wear 'em off-duty, too.
+We rounded up some of the best walking shoes for women that also happen to be sleek and stylish -- meaning you can wear 'em off-duty, too.

 Browse through ET Style's top picks, below.